aapoalas/denonomicon/static/contents/types/64-bit-integers.md

-# 64 bit and pointer integers
+# 64-bit and pointer integers

-For the purposes of current FFI, 64 bit integers include all of the following:
+For the purposes of current FFI, 64-bit integers include all of the following:

 - `"u64"`
 - `"i64"`
 - `"usize"`
 - `"isize"`

-64 bit integers can be represented by either plain JS numbers or BigInts.
-FFI symbols will currently return 64 bit integers as plain numbers, or BigInts if the value doesn't fit in a normal JavaScript number.
+64-bit integers can be represented by either plain JS numbers or BigInts.
+FFI symbols will currently return 64-bit integers as plain numbers, or BigInts if the value doesn't fit in a normal JavaScript number.

 ## Fast API support

-Fast API offers limited support for 64 bit integers as parameters.
+Fast API offers limited support for 64-bit integers as parameters.
 This support is conditional on the parameters being plain numbers, that is BigInts are not allowed.
-This means that the maximum number that can be used as a 64 bit integer parameter in Fast API FFI calls is equal to `Number.MAX_SAFE_INTEGER`.
+This means that the maximum number that can be used as a 64-bit integer parameter in Fast API FFI calls is equal to `Number.MAX_SAFE_INTEGER`.
 If numbers beyond that need to be used, then using BigInts is the only option and the function call will fall back onto the slow path.

-For return values, Fast API does not currently support 64 bit integers at all.
+For return values, Fast API does not currently support 64-bit integers at all.
-However, a workaround is in use in Deno that makes it possible to return 64 bit integers from C calls using the Fast API.
+However, a workaround is in use in Deno that makes it possible to return 64-bit integers from C calls using the Fast API.
 This workaround is to create and pass in an extra `Uint32Array` of length two to the Fast API call and use that as an out pointer for the return value.

-Thus, Fast API FFI calls support 64 bit integers as parameters in a limited fashion (only up to max safe integer value) and fully as return values.
+Thus, Fast API FFI calls support 64-bit integers as parameters in a limited fashion (only up to max safe integer value) and fully as return values.